Classified (rapper): 2008–2017: Mainstream breakthrough and national success

-In 2008, Boyd signed his first major label deal with Sony Music and released his twelfth studio album, Self Explanatory, in 2009, which received highly positive reviews from critics, debuting on the Canadian Albums Chart at #25 making it Boyd's first album on that chart.
+In 2008, Boyd signed his first major label deal with Sony Music, and released his twelfth studio album, Self Explanatory, in 2009.
+It debuted on the Canadian Albums Chart at #25, making it Boyd's first album on that chart.
 The hit single "Anybody Listening" brought Boyd to mainstream success as it peaked at #52 on the Canadian Hot 100.
 The accompanying music video also received heavy rotation on MuchMusic.
 At the 2009 MuchMusic Video Awards on May 21, 2009, Boyd won the MuchVibe "Best Hip-Hop Video of the Year" award for "Anybody Listening" directed by Harv Glazer and produced by Robert Wilson of TwoThreeFiveFilms.
-He would also receive three Juno Award nominations in 2010, for Rap Recording of the Year, Single of the Year, and Video of the Year respectively.
-Boyd would enjoy more mainstream success with another hit single, "Oh...Canada". which peaked at #14 on the Canadian Hot 100 and was certified platinum in digital downloads by Music Canada.
+He received three Juno Award nominations in 2010, for Rap Recording of the Year, Single of the Year, and Video of the Year respectively.
+Boyd would enjoy more mainstream success with another hit single, "Oh...Canada".
+Which peaked at #14 on the Canadian Hot 100 and was certified platinum in digital downloads by Music Canada.
 In early 2011, "Oh...Canada" received a Juno nomination for "Single of the Year".

 On March 22, 2011, Boyd released his thirteenth album and second major studio album, Handshakes and Middle Fingers.
 The album debuted at #7 on the Canadian Albums Chart.
 The first single from the album, "That Ain't Classy", reached #45 on the Canadian Hot 100.
 "That Ain't Classy" also featured in the EA Sports football game Madden 12.
 Another song featured on the album, "Run With Me", was included in the soundtrack for NHL 13, another EA Sports title.
 In 2012, Boyd signed with Universal Music.